Test Optional Policy for Applicants in 2022

 Q: I am homeschooled.
 Do I have to submit testing?

 A: Our testing policy applies to homeschooled students.
-Applicants for the class entering in Fall 2021 and 2022 have the option of whether to submit standardized test scores when they submit their application.
+Applicants for the class entering in Fall 2022 have the option of whether to submit standardized test scores when they submit their application.
 Students who are unable to, or who elect not to, submit SAT or ACT scores, will have the standardized testing requirement waived.

 Q: If I am disciplined at school for participating in a protest about an issue that is important to me, will that affect my chance to attend WashU?